codenart/codenart.github.io/_posts/4-javascript/2017-08-28-javascript-2-type-variable.md

 You can place a plus sign `+` between two strings to concatenate them.
-Since we're working with strings (not numbers), your computer will consider the plus sign `+` as a concatenation instead of an addition.
+Since we're working with strings (not numbers), your computer will consider the plus sign `+` as a concatenation operator instead of an addition operator.

 `JS code:`
 <script src="https://gist.github.com/codenart/091d76fcb44a1541f31d36b575217ed4.js">
 </script>

-There are also many tools in JavaScript which allow us to manipulate strings efficiently.
+There are also many other tools in JavaScript which allow us to manipulate strings efficiently.
 But, we're not gonna bring them all here since our main purpose in this tutorial is getting to know the concept of Type; And we also have another important concept to care about.
 Let's talk a little more about Type in JavaScript